AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 * 2 points for commenting on any post.
 * 1 point is awarded to the user who is the first to start using a board.
 Users gain a total of 20 points for the first 20 new posts posted in that board.

-# How to become a Subject Matter Expert (SME) {#howtobecomeasubjectmatterexpertsme}
+## How to become a Subject Matter Expert (SME) {#howtobecomeasubjectmatterexpertsme}

 A subject matter expert (SME) is a person with the expertise in a particular skill.
-In Learning Manager Social Learning, users are designated as SME’s based on the maximum number of activity points awarded to them for a skill.
+In Learning Manager Social Learning, users are designated as SME's based on the maximum number of activity points awarded to them for a skill.

-Top SMEs have the privilege to curate learner’s content before it gets posted in a board in Social Learning.
+Top SMEs have the privilege to curate learner's content before it gets posted in a board in Social Learning.

 The administrator of the organization also has the privilege to add more points to a learner to make them a SME for a skill.

-## How to curate content as a SME? {#howtocuratecontentasasme}
+### How to curate content as a SME? {#howtocuratecontentasasme}

 1. On creation of a new post or board by a user, the SME gets a notification displaying that a post on a board is awaiting curation.